-93. I also remember Mr IAV had a run in with Mr McKenna which nearly ended in "fisty cuffs".
-In front of the boys Mr IAV challenged Mr McKenna about his behaviour and the constant physical contact.
+93. I also remember Mr AV had a run in with Mr McKenna which nearly ended in "fisty cuffs".
+In front of the boys Mr AV contact challenged Mr McKenna about his behaviour and the constant physical contact.
 It was well known amongst the boys that Mr McKenna was a member of staff to avoid.

+Mr McInstry

-Mr McInstry 94.
-Whilst I was recovering from Hong Kong flu I remember getting up in the middle of the night and going to use the toilet.
+- 94. Whilst I was recovering from Hong Kong flu I remember getting up in the middle of the night and going to use the toilet.
 I could hear whimpering although I didn't know what was going on.
-I saw Mr McInstry in the toilets with one of the boys called.
+I saw Mr McInstry in the toilets with one of the boys called Sector.
 I was half asleep and didn't see what was going on.
-Mr McInstry stopped me getting into the toilets, and he then dragged out with him 95.
+Mr McInstry stopped me getting into the toilets, and he then dragged Sector out with him - 95.
 Another night I again got up and went to the toilet.
-Mr McInstry had all the "bedwetters" lined up.
+Mr McInstry had all the "bed-wetters" lined up.
 He told me to go back to bed.
 The boys were waiting in a queue to go into the cubicle where McInstry was.
-I remember that from Glasgow was in the queue and that was just coming out of the cubicle.
-Also there were and I didn't see what was happening but found it all a bit bizarre as there was a urinal and a closing water closet.
-96. I know that went on to commit sex offences and was subsequently jailed.
-Brother Benedict 97.
-When we were in the dining room we would be at tables of four.
-I was discussing with the other boys why Brother Benedict was called "Bootsy".
-One of the boys shouted out "Brother, he says that you have one shoe bigger that the other".
-At this Brother Benedict ran across to our table pulled me out of my seat and spun me round like a rag doll.
-I was a small, skinny boy and he was a large man.
-The upshot was that he broke my arm.
+I remember that Grant Market and Second Second - 96.
+I know that went on to commit sex offences and was subsequently jailed.